Palatine Hill Rome

 Can you eat in or near the Palatine?

 Within the Palatine Hill area you won't find a cafe, bar or restaurant.
 However, there is a small cafe in the Roman Forum, located the exit on the Via dei Fori Imperali.
-Note though this could be quite a walk depending on where you are in the park.

 You will find a handful of vending machines on the Palatine Hill (and within the Roman Forum), but I would recommend either bringing your own snacks, or visiting in the early morning or afternoon and having lunch after/before your visit.